 7. Weight

 The weight of your solar panels will depend on the strength of your roof.
-If your roof is not very robust, you will have to look for lightweight panels.
+If your roof is not robust, you must look for lightweight panels.

 8. Performance Degradation

-While the lifespan of a solar panel is typically between 25 to 30 years, the panels will experience some sort of wear and tear over time.
+While the lifespan of a solar panel is typically between 25 and 30 years, the panels will experience some wear and tear over time.

-Generally, there is a decline of about 2-3% in the efficiency after the first year, and then 0.2-0.7% every following year.
+Generally, there is a 2-3% decline in efficiency after the first year and 0.2-0.7% every following year.

 9. Product Warranty